19hours/sg-statutes/Acts/Business Trusts Act.md

 (6) The trustee-manager of a registered business trust shall produce its register at the commencement of each annual general meeting of the unitholders of the registered business trust and keep it open and accessible during the meeting to all persons attending the meeting.

-(7) It is a defence to a prosecution for failing to comply with subsection (1) or (2) in respect of particulars relating to a director of the trustee-manager of a registered business trust if the defendant proves that the failure was due to the failure of the director to comply with subsection (8) with respect to those particulars.
+(7) It is a defence to a prosecution for failing to comply with subsection (1) or (2) in respect of particulars relating to a director of the trustee-manager of a registered business trust if the defendant proves that the failure was due to the failure of the director to comply with subsection (8) or (as the case may be) section 137N(1) of the Securities and Futures Act (Cap.
+289) with respect to those particulars.

+[2/2009 wef 19/11/2012]

 (8) In accordance with subsection (9), a director of the trustee-manager of a registered business trust shall give notice in writing to the trustee-manager of —